MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netconfigurationassignbinary.md

 ----------

 *Configuration* \[in\]
-Handle to the NETCONFIGURATION object that represents an opened registry key.
+Handle to a NETCONFIGURATION object that represents an opened registry key.

 *ValueName* \[in\]
 A pointer to a **UNICODE_STRING** structure that contains a value name.